Illumina/manta/README.md

 * Compile
 * Install

-Example:
+Example (building on 4 cores):

     wget https://github.com/StructuralVariants/manta/releases/download/vA.B.C/manta-A.B.C.tar.bz2
     tar -xjf manta-A.B.C.tar.bz2
     mkdir build
     cd build
-    ../manta-A.B.C/src/configure --prefix=/path/to/install
+    # Ensure that CC and CXX are updated to target compiler if needed
-    make
+    ../manta-A.B.C/src/configure --jobs=4 --prefix=/path/to/install
-    make install
+    make -j4 install

-Note that during the configuration step, the following compilation dependencies will be built if these are not found:
+Note that during the configuration step, the following compilation dependencies will be built from source if these are not found:

 * cmake 2.8.0+
 * boost 1.53.0

-To optionally avoid this extra step, ensure that (1) cmake is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.53.0 (the boost version is required to be an exact match).
+To optionally avoid this extra step, ensure that (1) cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.53.0 (the boost version is required to be an exact match).
 If either of these dependencies are not found, they will be built during the configuration step, To accelerate this process it may be